What is mediation?

 I want to try mediation, now what?

 • The first step is to call or email me to schedule a free telephone consultation.
-I will also speak with the other party.
+I will ask that you have the other party contact me as well so that I can answer any of his/her questions.
 Since mediation is a voluntary process, both parties have to agree to participate.
-Once I have spoken with both parties, I will schedule a mediation session.
+Once both parties have agreed to proceed with mediation, I email a link to my calendar to both parties so that they can coordinate their schedules and set a mediation session.
 I can usually schedule a mediation session within a few days.
+I offer flexible scheduling, including evenings and weekends.

-• Once a mediation session has been scheduled, I will email each party some additional information and an intake sheet to complete.
+• Once a mediation session has been scheduled, I will email each party some additional information and intake forms to complete.

 How much will mediation cost?